Things To Do

 Woodstock may be small from a population standpoint, but it covers a large area.
 With almost 62 square miles, it is actually the second biggest town in Connecticut.
 There are a number of fun, unique and interesting things to do in town.
 Jump to: Special Events | Attractions | Dining | Shopping | Outdoor Recreation | Parks/Campgrounds | Organizations/Clubs.

-Please see the blue Calendar tab (above) for information about upcoming events, the Recreation web page, and Recreation Documents area, and Community Links for more information about organizations and programs, and Woodstock Weather.
+Please see the blue Calendar tab (above) for information about upcoming events, the Recreation web page, and Recreation Documents area, also click on Community Links for more information about lodging, organizations, programs, and Woodstock Weather.

 Please note that the presence of any link anywhere on this site does not constitute an endorsement, favoring, or approval of the site or any specific commercial product, commodity or service by the Town of Woodstock.